Code17121/Kaggl_machine_learning_assignment/House_Price_Prediction/Readme.md

 Gradient Boosting Regressor

-Support Vector Regressor / XGBoost / Extra Trees Regressor
+XGBoost / Extra Trees / SVR

-Hyperparameter Tuning
+⚙️ Hyperparameter Tuning

-Hyperparameter tuning performed on at least three models
+Hyperparameter optimization was performed on at least 3 models using techniques such as:

-Used GridSearchCV and/or RandomizedSearchCV for optimization
+GridSearchCV

+RandomizedSearchCV

-Model Evaluation and Comparison
+📊 Model Evaluation & Comparison

-Models evaluated using appropriate regression metrics (R², RMSE)
+Models were evaluated using appropriate regression metrics (e.g., RMSE, R²)

-Performance compared on a validation dataset
+Performance comparison was conducted on a validation set

-Best-performing model selected based on evaluation results
+Best-performing model was selected based on results and interpretability

-Final Submission
+📈 Final Output

-Predictions generated for the test dataset
+Predictions generated on test.csv

-Submission file created following the format of sample_submission.csv
+Submission file created in the format of sample_submission.csv

-Video Walkthrough
+🎥 Video Walkthrough

-A detailed video walkthrough explaining the notebook and approach is available at the link below:
+A detailed video explanation of the notebook is available here:

-Video URL: (Add your Google Drive link here)
+🔗 Video URL: (Add your Google Drive link here)

-(Access set to “Anyone with the link – Viewer”)
+Make sure link access is set to “Anyone with the link – Viewer”

-Repository Structure
+📁 Repository Structure
 ├── data/
 │   ├── train.csv
 │   ├── test.csv